GIBueno25/Project-2/README.md

 ### Conclusion

-1. **Is there a correlation between a song's features and it's popularity?**
+1. **Is there a correlation between a song's features and its popularity?**

 Based on the results of the correlation matrix, there does not appear to be any correlation between a song's popularity and its individual features.